Adult Program

 Instrumentation Fitter 3

-Instrumentation Technician 4
+Instrumentation 4

-Process control theory; controllers, recorders, & indicators; relays & timers; switches and photo-electric devices; filters, regulators, and dryers; instrumentation theory; grounding/shielding of instruments; and terminating conductors.
+Process control theory; controllers, recorders, indicators; relays, timers; switches and photo-electric devices; filters, regulators, and dryers; instrumentation theory; grounding/shielding of instruments; and terminating conductors.

-Instrumentation Technician 5
+Instrumentation 5

-Calibration & configuration; perform loop checks; troubleshooting & commissioning a loop; loop tuning; distributed control systems.
+Calibration, configuration; perform loop checks; troubleshooting, commissioning a loop; loop tuning; distributed control systems.Analyzers, monitors; digital logic circuits; programmable logic controllers; and analyzers.